The Astrophysical Scales Set by the Cosmological Constant, Black-Hole Thermodynamics and Non-Linear Massive Gravity: Circular Orbit Conditions for the Effective Potential with

+where again we have ignored the GR correction term $-\frac{r_sL^2}{2r^3}$ due to the same arguments exposed previously.
+The condition $dU_{eff}(r)/dr=0$ in Equation~(\ref{eq:iccterm}) gives the condition

-This equation is a reduced fourth order polynomial in agreement with appendix (\ref{eq:fos}).
-We can make a comparison with the standard reduced form given by equation( \ref{eq:reduced}) of appendix (\ref{eq:fos}).
-In terms of the variable $r$, we get:
+This is a reduced fourth order polynomial as has been defined in Appendix~\ref{eq:fos}.
+We can compare with the standard reduced form defined by Equation~(\ref{eq:reduced}).
+After following a standard procedure, we~can define the discriminant for the quartic polynomial (\ref{eq:forder}) as follows

+in agreement with the result defined in Equation~(\ref{eq:D}) in the corresponding appendix.
+This~discriminant plays an analogous role to the root square term in a quadratic polynomial equation as it is the case in Equation~(\ref{eq:circ orbit}).
+The type of solution obtained depends on the sign of the discriminant.
+In fact, it can be demonstrated that if $D<0$, then there are no real solutions.
+If $D>0$, we can get real solutions.
+Then $D=0$ represents a limit where we get the largest possible angular momentum such that still bound orbits are possible.
+The maximum angular momentum is defined by

+This condition is coincident with the result obtained in \cite{5}.
+The solutions for Equation~(\ref{eq:forder}), when~$D>0$, are defined by

+The first solution is coincident with the second solution found for Equation~(\ref{eq:Poly2}).
+The second solution is new since it comes from the $\Lambda$ contribution, which was excluded previously.
+By using here the result (\ref{eq:Max angular mom}), we can express $r_2^*$ as

+where $\beta\equiv L_{max}/L$.
+This solution corresponds to the local maximum illustrated in the Figure \ref{fig:Ueff2}.
+The condition $L=L_{max}$ is equivalent to $\beta=1$, which corresponds to a second saddle point condition different to the one defined previously for the result (\ref{eq:Min angular mom}).
+This new saddle point is located at large scales defined by